 This recipe just keeps on going.
 We make it with leftover acorn or butternut squash (mashed sweet potatoes work well, too), and then make rice pancakes with it the next day.
 One of the keys to successful risotto is to keep the stock hot so that when you add it to the rice, it doesn’t cool everything down.

-In a separate medium-size saucepan over medium-high heat, melt butter and sauté onion gently until translucent, about 5 minutes.
+In another saucepan over medium-high heat, melt butter and sauté onion for 5 minutes, or until translucent.
 Add rice and stir well to coat.

-Cook, stirring often, about 3 minutes, being careful not to brown rice or onion.
+Cook, stirring often, for 3 minutes, being careful not to brown rice or onion.

-Add about 1-½ cups hot stock to rice/onion mixture and stir until most of the liquid is absorbed.
+Add 1-½ cups hot stock to rice mixture and stir until most of the liquid is absorbed.
 Add another 1 cup hot stock and stir until most of the liquid is absorbed.
 Repeat with another 1 cup hot stock until the rice is barely al dente.

 Add squash and remaining stock.
 Cook for 1 minute.
 Add cheese and stir until well incorporated.